PrimeAcademy/assignment-unit-1/README.md

 #### 4.1 | Editing your index.html file

-Now, let's look at our HTML file.

-- Inside of the HTML file are comments with tasks for you to complete.
+Inside of the `index.html` file are comments with tasks for you to complete.
 Write the code below the comment (no need to delete the comment), like this:

 ```HTML
 <!-- Create a header with an h1 containing your name -->